 First, add High Availability configurations to your HDFS configuration files.
-Start by taking the HDFS configuration files from the original NameNode in your HDP cluster, and use that as the base, adding the properties mentioned below to those files.
+Start by taking the HDFS configuration files from the original NameNode in your HDP cluster, and use that as the base, adding various properties to those files.

-After you have added the configurations below, ensure that the same set of HDFS configuration files are propogated to all nodes in the HDP cluster.
+After you have added the configurations below, ensure that the same set of HDFS configuration files are propagated to all nodes in the HDP cluster.
 This ensures that all the nodes and services are able to interact with the highly available NameNode.